 The final results will be known by the end of May.
 The sponsoring organizations will contact both the successful and unsuccessful candidates directly.

 The sponsoring organizations are responsible for releasing the scholarship supplement.
-They must also ensure that recipients of the supplement continue to hold an NSERC Postgraduate Scholarship or a Canada Graduate Scholarship and meet the other requirements of the supplement.
+They must also ensure that recipients of the supplement continue to hold a scholarship and meet the other requirements of the supplement.

 Dr. Mark Graham